fieryhenry/BCSFE-Python/README.md

 Termux apk directly but then it won't automatically update.
 You cannot download Termux from the Play Store because it does not work

-2. Install F-Droid
+1. Install F-Droid

-3. Open it and wait for it to finish `Updating repositories`
+1. Open it and wait for it to finish `Updating repositories`

-4. Tap the green search button in the bottom right and search for `Termux`
+1. Tap the green search button in the bottom right and search for `Termux`

-5. Tap `Termux Terminal emulator with packages`
+1. Tap `Termux Terminal emulator with packages`

-6. Tap `INSTALL` and then `OPEN` once installed
+1. Tap `INSTALL` and then `OPEN` once installed

-7. Once opened enter the command `pkg install python`
+1. Once opened enter the command `pkg install python`

-8. If that doesn't work then read this: <https://stackoverflow.com/a/71097459>
+1. If that doesn't work then read this: <https://stackoverflow.com/a/71097459>

-9. Then follow the `Install from source` instructions below
+1. Then follow the `Install from source` instructions below

-10. If that doesn't work then run `pkg upgrade` and try again
+1. If that doesn't work then run `pkg upgrade` and try again

-11. Then run `python -m bcsfe`
+1. Then run `python -m bcsfe`

-12. You can then use the editor like normal (If asked to enter the path to a save file, then just enter `SAVE_DATA`)
+1. Note that the editor might complain about not being to run tkinter, but you can ignore that and just enter `SAVE_DATA` when asked to enter the path to a save file

+1. You can then use the editor like normal

 ### Install from source